odoo/documentation/odoo_sh/getting_started/branches.rst

 .. image:: ./media/interface-branches-history.png
    :align: center

-For each event, a status is displayed in the above right corner.
+For each event, a status is displayed in the top right-hand corner.
 It can provide information about the ongoing operation on the database (installation, update, backup import, ...), or its result (tests feedback, successful backup import, ...).
-When an operation is successful, you also got the possibility to access the database thanks to the *connect* button.
+When an operation is successful, you can access the database thanks to the *connect* button.

 Mails
 -----
-A preview of the emails sent by your database.
-This is available only for your development and staging branches, as the emails of your production database are really sent instead of being intercepted.
+This tab contains the mail catcher.
+It displays an overview of the emails sent by your database.
+The mail catcher is available for your development and staging branches as the emails of your production database are really sent instead of being intercepted.

 .. image:: ./media/interface-branches-mails.png
    :align: center